arlowatts/PiMediaSync/README.md

 The `CHANNELS` variable is a list which defines the order of DMX channels.
 This allows for arbitrary mappings of DMX channels.

 The `LIGHTING_SEQUENCE` variable defines a sequence of DMX attributes to be moved through in order.
 Each element in the sequence runs one after another until the end of the sequence.
 Each sequence element contains:
 * `dmx_levels`: a list of DMX brightness levels (0 - 255).
 The order of the list is mapped to each DMX channel with the `CHANNELS` variable.
 * `dmx_transition`: the time (in seconds) for the DMX lights to move from previous state to current brightness levels.
 * `end_time`: the time elapsed (in seconds) that the current sequence ends.
 If the last sequence's `end_time` is less than the video duration, the video ends.

 ### User Input
 Currently, only a single button is supported (more specifically, a single logic high/low on a GPIO pin).
 When configured, the input will act as a trigger for activating the media/lighting sequence.

 The input can only be activated once per sequence and will ignore all presses until the sequence has ended.
-The input is triggered on the **FALLING** edge of the signal.
+The input is triggered on the falling edge of the signal.

 If the input is not configured, the application will still run.

 #### Configuration
 The `GPIO_VALUES` variable configures the input component.
-The sub-components of this variables are:
+The sub-components of this variable are:

-* 'pin': the GPIO pin on the Raspberry PI where the system is configured (e.g. `10` for pin 10 on the PI)
+* `pin`: the GPIO pin on the Raspberry PI where the system is configured (e.g. `10` for pin 10 on the PI)
-* 'pull_up_down': the state of the *pull up*/*pull down* internal resistor of the system (e.g. `GPIO.PUD_OFF` disables the internal resistor).
+* `pull_up_down`: the state of the *pull up*/*pull down* internal resistor of the system (e.g. `GPIO.PUD_OFF` disables the internal resistor).
 See the Raspberry PI GPIO [documentation](https://sourceforge.net/p/raspberry-gpio-python/wiki/Inputs/) for more details.

 ### Timed Trigger
 When configured, the input will act as a trigger for activating the media/lighting sequence on a timer.
 This operates just like the User Input configuration.
 This trigger is not mutually exclusive with the User Input configuration, however, when a sequence is running it must complete before the activation (button or timer) can trigger it again.